Pandemic Parenting: Tips For Looking After Kids Under the Pressure of a Lockdown

-That is the positive message from child psychologist Dr. Kimberley O’Brien from Quirky Kid Clinic about the current situation of social distancing and self isolation that is seeing a lot of kids stuck at home unable to see their friends for the foreseeable future.
+That is the positive message from child psychologist Dr Kimberley O’Brien from Quirky Kid Clinic about the current situation of prolonged lockdown, where kids are stuck at home unable to see their friends for the foreseeable future.

 But there is no doubt there are also additional pressures on working-from-home parents trying to juggle keeping their job and caring for, and perhaps even home-schooling, their kids.

 But Kimberley has a few tips that can help you through this time.

 Kimberley suggests that you divide your house up into different spaces that send different messages to your kids.